cceh/capitularia/docs/_sources/intro.rst.txt

    box dashed wid VM.wid + 0.4 ht VM.ht + 0.4 with .c at VM.c

-The XSLT transformations :ref:`generate the HTML files <HTML-generation>` of the TEI manuscripts.
+Many different :ref:`XSLT transformations <transformations>` are used to :ref:`generate the HTML files <HTML-generation>` of the TEI manuscripts and also many auxiliary files like lists of capitularies ans manuscripts.

 The Postgres database holds manuscript metadata and the pre-processed text of every chapter in every manuscript.